 Supervision: Prof. Ute Eitzenhöfer, Prof. Eva-Maria Kollischan, Prof. Theo Smeets

-I found new information about bioprinting, a technique I have thought to be a real game-changer of the future of “spare-parts” for humans.
-It was exciting to research it, as it was something I hadn’t really paid much interest until my studies.
+I delved deep into information about bioprinting, a technique I have thought to be a real game-changer of the future of “spare-parts” for humans.